 I appreciate the practicality of a zoom lens and still encourage their use for the right situation, but to really take advantage of the size of a Fujifilm mirrorless camera body, you should own at least one prime (fixed focal length lens).

-Remembering that all the cameras in the Fuji X-series line up have APS-C sensors, you need to take into account a crop factor of 1.5x to translate the focal length into 35mm (full frame) terms.
+Remembering that all the cameras in the Fuji X-series line up have APS-C sensors, you need to take into account a crop factor of 1.5x to translate the focal length into 35mm (full frame camera) terms.

 My first lens purchase for any camera is a 35mm equivalent, for pure versatility and usually good portability to boot.
 In the case of the Fujis, the Fujifilm 23mm f/1.4 is an outstanding lens, and arguably one of the best Fuji prime lenses ever made.

-Paired with the Fujfilm X-Pro 2 or Fujifilm X-T2, the balance is perfect, despite the solid build of this 1.2 lbs (550 g) lens.
+Paired with the Fujifilm X-Pro 3 or Fujifilm X-T4, the balance is perfect, despite the solid build of this 1.2 lbs (550 g) lens.
 It’s super-sharp, focuses accurately and near instantaneously, has beautiful bokeh when shot wide open at f/1.4, and also displays some awesome sun stars when stopped down to smaller apertures.

-The ‘WR’ in its name stands for Weather Resistance, which you can take full advantage of when paired with a weather resistant camera like the FujiFilm X-T2 – see the ‘don’t-try-this-at-home’ video below for an example!
+The ‘WR’ in its name stands for Weather Resistance, which you can take full advantage of when paired with a weather-resistant camera like the FujiFilm X-T3 – see the ‘don’t-try-this-at-home’ video below for an example!

-Being able to get an f/1.2 lens for just under $1,000 (latest price here) is a benefit reserved solely to Fuji shooters, and this little beauty is one of the best portrait lenses you can buy for any mirrorless camera.
+Being able to get an f/1.2 lens for just under $1,000 is a benefit reserved solely to Fuji shooters, and this little beauty is one of the best portrait lenses you can buy for any mirrorless camera.

 Whilst similar f/1.2 lenses from Canon (which are over twice the price of this Fuji) display softness when shot at f/1.2, the Fujifilm 56mm f/1.2 manages to achieve incredible sharpness from edge to edge.